 - Allows you to update all the website core files, themes, and plugins from the single dashboard easily.

-- Reporting system requires significant improvements, as it is unattractive to end-users and takes a considerable amount of time to modify.
+- The reporting system requires significant improvements, as it is unattractive to end-users and takes a considerable amount of time to modify.

 Ease of use